nithyanandan/AstroUtils/README.rst

 Installation
 ============
-Note that currently this package only supports Python 2.6+, and not Python 3.
+Note that currently this package supports Python 3.6+ and is backwards compatible with Python 2.6+

 Non-Python Dependencies
 -----------------------